My Cocker Spaniel Lost His Courage

 Your dog may have been ill-treated or frightened by a man when he was in the puppy mill, or his previous home, and he's associating that experience with your best friend.

 Let's try this first.
-Have your best friend sit in the room and ask him not to look at, or speak, to your dog.
-He should just sit very still and quiet and completely ignore your Cocker Spaniel.
+Have your best friend sit in the room and then bring your dog in.
+Your friend should not look at, or speak, to your dog.
+He should just sit very still and quiet and completely ignore your Cocker Spaniel - perhaps he can pretend to read a book?

 Ask your friend to do this a couple of times.

-Let your dog approach your friend - it may take a while, but eventually he may come over and sniff your friend to say hello.
+After a few more treats, your dog may approach your friend - it may take a while, but eventually he may come over and sniff your friend to say hello.

 Keep on dropping the treats.
 If it looks like your dog is gaining courage, allow the dog take a treat from your friend's hand.
 Keep the hand low so as not to startle your dog and don't move towards him or look at him.

-You don't really know what happened to traumatise your dog so much.
+You don't really know what happened to traumatize your dog so much.
 Take your time - it's not going to happen overnight.

 As for the other things that he's frightened of, you could try leaving his food bin (for example) on the floor in the middle of the room.
 Leave it open - see if that temps your dog.